techdivision/import-cli-simple/README.md

 instanciated, that writes log messages to the error log that has been configured in the `php.ini` file of the used PHP installation.

-To add additional loggers, or override the default one, the configuration file can be extended like
+To add additional loggers, or override the default one with name `system, the configuration file can be extended like

 ```json
 "loggers": [